Dryopteris marginalis aka Marginal Fern

 Marginal Fern, Marginal Woodfern, Marginal Shield Fern, Marginal Wood Fern

-How to care for Marginal Fern
+How difficult is it to take care of Marginal Fern

 Marginal Fern requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.